szabgab/codeandtalk.com/README.md

   limit the search by date
   limit the search by language (for videos)

-* Search for speakers (or guests for podcast) by name by words in video tags or video titles or podcast tags or podcast title or topics in personal file by location by language

 * Weekly Newsletter with information about events.
   The subscriber should be able to select filter by countries and/or by topics.